 Impacts.
-In terms of economic performance, APVI reported Php 194.42 million in total revenues, 50% higher than the previous year.
-The company recovered in 2022 on the back of a fully reopened economy and robust consumer spending.
+In terms of economic performance, APVI reported Php 203.07 million in total revenues, 4% higher than the previous year.
+The company attributed its growth to high consumer spending due to a fully recovered economy.

-In 2022, 47% of our revenue flowed back to society, through our key stakeholders, suppliers, employees, and the government.
-Our impact on the economy is determined in terms of how we stimulate economic growth in the areas where we operate such as job creation, tourism, infrastructure development, foreign investment, and overall GDP Growth.
+In 2023, 41% of our revenue flowed back to society, through our major stakeholders, suppliers, employees, and the government.
+Our contribution to the economy is evaluated by our role in stimulating growth in the sectors in which we operate, including job creation, tourism, infrastructure development, foreign investment, and overall GDP Growth.